-Level one: The fair value of financial instruments traded in active markets (such as publicy traded derivatives, and trading and AFS securities) was based on quoted market prices at the end of the reporting period.
+Level one: The fair value of financial instruments traded in active markets (such as publicly traded derivatives and equity securities) was based on quoted market prices at the end of the reporting period.
 The quoted market price used for financial assets held by the Group was the current bid price.
 These instruments were included in level one.

-Level three: The fair value of financial instruments that were not traded in an active market was determined by using valuation techniques.
-If one or more significant inputs was not based on observable market data, the instrument was included in level three.
+Level three: The fair value of financial instruments that were not traded in an active market was determined using valuation techniques.
+If one or more of the significant inputs was not based on observable market data, the instrument was included in level three.
 This was the case for unlisted equity securities.